KRTNP/KRTNP/README.md

 - 🌱 I’m currently learning : **DevSecOps, Cybersecurity, LLM & Machine Leaning**

-- 🍵 I work on many projects, but maybe not all of them are uploaded to GitHub.
-But if you want to talk or ask about anything You can join in and talk.

-- 📚 These languages and tools What I've listed on my GitHub is what I've actually learned and used in my work and projects based on my experience.
-But about expertise, let's be honest.
-In some matters, I may not have much expertise.
-Due to some things I only used it a few times.
-But I have used it and studied it in depth.
-There may be some need to refresh some knowledge.
+- 🍵 While not all of my work is publicly available on GitHub, this profile showcases select projects from my development journey.
+I welcome discussions and inquiries about any aspect of my work – feel free to reach out for meaningful technical conversations or potential collaborations.

+- 📚 The languages and tools listed here reflect my hands-on experience from both professional work and personal projects.
+I believe in maintaining transparency about my expertise levels:
+  - Each technology represents practical experience and in-depth study
+  - While some tools may have been used in specific project contexts
+  - I maintain a commitment to continuous learning and knowledge refresh when needed

+  Feel free to connect for discussions about any of these technologies!
 <br>
 <hr>